Chemical Test Refusal in Los Angeles DUI Cases

 PROBATIONER/MINOR REFUSAL CVC 13388/13389

-A person under 21 or a person who is on a DUI probation has to submit to a preliminary alcohol screening test (PAS) when requested by a police officer when that person is suspected of driving with an alcohol concentration of above .01%.
-A refusal to submit to such a test will result in a suspension of a driver’s license for one year if there are no prior convictions, a revocation of the driver’s license for two years when there is one prior conviction, or a revocation of the driver’s license for three years when there are two prior DUI convictions.
+A person under 21 or a person who is on DUI probation has to submit to a preliminary alcohol screening test (PAS) when requested by a police officer when that person is suspected of driving with an alcohol concentration of above .01%.
+A refusal to submit to such a test will result in a suspension of a driver’s license for one year if there are no prior convictions, a revocation of the driver’s license for two years when there is one prior conviction or a revocation of the driver’s license for three years when there are two prior DUI convictions.
 If a PAS device is not available, the officer may request the driver to submit to regular testing pursuant to CVC 23612 (above).

 In other words, a probationer or a minor, unlike everyone else, can not refuse to submit to a PAS testing of breath and a very low concentration of it will cause a suspension.